goldbergyoni/nodebestpractices/README.dutch.md

 }
 ```

-**Otherwise:** Deferring from this best practice might lead to unexpected results, as seen in the StackOverflow thread below:
+**Anders:** Deferring from this best practice might lead to unexpected results, as seen in the StackOverflow thread below:

 🔗 [**Read more:** "Why do results vary based on curly brace placement?"
 (StackOverflow)](https://stackoverflow.com/questions/3641519/why-does-a-results-vary-based-on-curly-brace-placement)